Cheese Tasting Hunter Valley | A guide to plan your cheese tour

 A family-owned business in Hunter valley and leading by cheese expert Rosalie.
 Up to our knowledge, Hunter Cheese co is the oldest to the region and established in 1995.
 The offering from Hunter Valley cheese factory includes five cheese tasting, cheese, olive & regional preserves, and lunch tasting platters.
 The prices of these can vary from 8 to 15 Australian dollars.
 Apart from in-store cheese tasting at Hunter Valley, they offer online shipping too.
 Please contact them for more information.
-If you drive to Hunter Valley and the shop it in the corner of McDonalds road and Mercure hotel.
+If you take a day trip to Hunter Valley from Sydney and the shop it in the corner of McDonalds road and Mercure hotel.
 The shop is opened daily; however, it can be quite busy during the summer months.

 Hunter Valley Smelly Cheese shop

 Another oldest and well-established artisan cheese manufacture in Hunter Valley.
 The smelly cheese shop is not only famous for its cheese but also gelato.
 The gelato from Hunter Smelly cheese shop well accoladed.
 They won recent appreciations, such as Gelato Maker of the year in 2005.
 Smelly cheese shop adds an overwhelming cheese tasting experience to any traveler by offering local and international cheese varieties.
 For example, Viking Danish Blue from Denmark, Gorgonzola from Italy are few of those.
 The cheese shops located in Roche estate complex and usually open from 10 am to 5 pm.
 However, we advise to contact them in advance before making a cheese tasting tour to Hunter Valley.